 4. Temple University

 We hope this list of top medical schools in Philadelphia was helpful.
-If you are interested in studying in the United States, feel free to check out the Study in the USA Page and the Available Programs for International Students in the USA!
+If you are interested in studying in the United States, feel free to check out the Study in the USA Page and the Available Courses for International Students!

 About the Author: Hyun Lee